KidPiano/LeetCode/Problems/0572_Subtree-of-Another-Tree/Explanation.md

 - <div><b>Space:</b> \(O(m)\)</div>

 ## Approach 3: Reduce to Substring Problem (Attempt 1: String, indexOf) ⭐
 Another approach to this problem is to reduce it to the substring problem first.
-The algorithm consists of 3 steps:
+The algorithm for this approach consists of 3 steps:
 1. Traverse the bigger tree s, and store the order of the traversal in string_s
 2. Traverse the smaller tree t, and store the order of the traversal in string_t
 3. Return whether or not string_t is a substring of string_s